tastatham/identifying_urban_areas/README.md

 ## Setting up computational environment & running analysis
 We initially setup the analysis to use pure Python but we quickly realised that current packages are limited when conducting international scale geospatial analysis.
-To overcome these limitations, we did apply geospatial packages in Python (geopandas, rasterio, xarray etc.) with GDAL, postgreSQL with postGIS & raster extensions and Exactextract.
+To overcome these limitations, we combined multiple geospatial tools, including geospatial packages in Python (geopandas, rasterio, xarray etc.) with GDAL, postgreSQL with postGIS & raster extensions and Exactextract.
 We used Docker to overcome dependency issues when setting up the computational environment and we provide a docker-compose.yml file.
-You can of course opt to setup the computational environment yourself but you will have to modify several scripts which reference the database connection - see repository breakdown.
+You can of course opt to setup the computational environment yourself & update the scripts where database connections are defined.
-The ymlfile defines two docker builds that are linked together using a network bridge.
+The yml file defines two docker builds that are linked together using a network bridge.

 The first contains:

     - Jupyter notebook server
     - Exactextract

 The second contains:

     - PostgreSQL
     - with postGIS & raster extension

 You must define the  `gid`, `uid` and `ports` in the docker-compose.yml (based on your machine).

 ## Repository breakdown